Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 The structural fix for negative inventory in multi-channel apparel operations is consolidating to one shared inventory record across all channels and locations.
 The cause-specific implications:

 Sync gaps eliminated.
-No separate channels means no synchronization between them.
+No separate channel inventories means no synchronization between them.
 A unit sold on Shopify reduces wholesale availability immediately because both channels read from the same record.

 Allocation conflicts eliminated.
 No separate allocation pools means a unit reserved for wholesale cannot also be reserved for DTC.
 The reservation lives in one record visible to both channels.